stevenmz/datasciencecoursera/GettingCleaningData/CourseProject/README.md

 ### How the run_analysis script works
-1. Reads in the "UCI HAR Dataset/features.txt" file to get the column headers.
+1. Reads in the "features.txt" file to get the column headers.
-2. Reads the training dataset here: UCI HAR Dataset/train/X_train.txt
+2. Reads the training dataset here: train/X_train.txt
-3. Reads the training labels and adds them as a column from: UCI HAR Dataset/train/y_train.txt
+3. Reads the training labels and adds them as a column from: train/y_train.txt
-4. Reads the subject identifiers and adds them as a column from: UCI HAR Dataset/train/subject_train.txt
+4. Reads the subject identifiers and adds them as a column from: train/subject_train.txt
 5. Repeat above 3 steps to read in test data
 6. Uses rbind to combine the training and test data.
 7. Extracts all rows and only those columns whose features deal with mean and standard deviation into a new data frame.